maka-io/maka-http/README.md

 ```

 ## Docs
-This is the next generation of the Meteor HTTP package.
+This is just an iteration of the Meteor HTTP package.
 It generally adheres to
 the original HTTP contracts, but the calls return Promises and no longer use
 callbacks.